 - Pour the sauce into the pan, add the sugar, and stir well.
 Let it simmer for 2 minutes.

-- Garnish with chopped scallions and white sesame seeds.
-Serve over steamed rice, with a side of vegetables or a fresh salad.
+- Place the chicken on the cutting board and slice the chicken into 1½-2cm/⅝-¾" thick pieces.
+Serve over a bed of steamed rice with a side of vegetables or a fresh salad.

 Notes